jaames/flipnote.js/README.md

 * The Flipnote signature verification API [doesn't work in Node](https://github.com/jaames/flipnote.js/issues/24).
 This should be an easy fix.
 * Letterboxing so that the player aspect ratio doesn't have to be strictly 3:4.
 This would also lead into a fullscreen mode for the player UI.
-* It would be neat to look into some [pixel-art upscaling methods](https://github.com/jaames/flipnote.js/issues/25) for exporting Flipnotes are higher resolutions.

 ## Background